|

 Who Should Participate

-course is ideal for managers charged with making noticeable performance
+Managers charged with making noticeable performance improvements within their

 -